Contents

 Overview

-Acceptable use of bring your own device (BYOD) at {COMPANY-NAME} must be managed to ensure that access to {COMPANY-NAME}’s resources for business are performed in a safe and secure manner for participants of the {COMPANY-NAME} BYOD program.
+Acceptable use of bring your own device (BYOD) at {COMPANY-NAME} must be managed to ensure that access to {COMPANY-NAME}’s resources for business is performed in a safe and secure manner for participants of the {COMPANY-NAME} BYOD program.

 A participant of the BYOD program includes, but is not limited to: